 | 1998 |

-SHIP2 (51C/SHIP2) hydrolyzes phosphatidylinositol 3,4,5-trisphosphate to phosphatidylinositol 3,4-bisphosphate, and undergoes tyrosine phosphorylation in response to EGF, PDGF, NGF, IGF-1, and insulin; it associates with the Shc adapter protein upon EGF, NGF, and PDGF stimulation. |
+SHIP2 (51C/SHIP2) hydrolyzes phosphatidylinositol 3,4,5-trisphosphate (PtdIns(3,4,5)P3) to PtdIns(3,4)P2 in vitro, as confirmed by immunoprecipitation of phosphatase activity, and undergoes tyrosine phosphorylation in response to EGF, PDGF, NGF, IGF-1, and insulin.
+SHIP2 associates with the Shc adapter protein following EGF, NGF, and PDGF stimulation. |

-Immunoprecipitation with phosphatase activity assay, immunoblot for tyrosine phosphorylation, co-immunoprecipitation with Shc |
+Immunoprecipitation with phosphatase activity assay; immunoblot for tyrosine phosphorylation; co-immunoprecipitation with Shc |

 The Journal of biological chemistry |